 Looking for more information about treatment for opioid use disorder?
-Check out the resources below.
+Click to expand each topic and check out the resources below.

 - Patient Materials (National Institute for Drug Abuse (NIDA))

 - Shatterproof.org: webpage with information about treatment, opioids, and medications for opioid use disorder.

 - FAQs about opioids (NIDA)

 - Prescription pain medications (NIDA)